Airlines stumble ahead with COVID plans that may heighten risks

 Yet passenger counts have nudged up only slowly as COVID infection rates soar in some regions even as they ebb in others, and news accounts documented the occasional passengers who refuse to cover their faces.
 Planes carried about 30% of last year’s loads in the U.S. in the past week, Transportation Security Administration data shows.

-According to a review of existing scientific studies on the potential for infection on a jetliner, interviews with leading researchers, and a review of airline policies:

-- Several studies have presented evidence that the novel coronavirus is known to have been transmitted to passengers on planes, though such cases are few and reflect instances in which masks weren’t worn or had been removed.
+According to a review of existing scientific studies on the potential for infection on a jetliner, interviews with leading researchers, and a review of airline policies, several studies have presented evidence that the novel coronavirus is known to have been transmitted to passengers on planes, though such cases are few and reflect instances in which masks weren’t worn or had been removed.
 Estimates of the infection risks of flying vary, and researchers say it’s difficult to draw conclusions with confidence regarding a newly discovered disease and changing safety practices.
 The U.S. government has failed to develop aviation preparedness plans for communicable diseases required by an international treaty, a watchdog agency recently found.

 The result is that the choices for many people contemplating flying during the COVID-19 pandemic aren’t simple or obvious.